Why My Infant Purple Feet Happen? Is Everything Alright?

 • Jaundice: A yellowish tone in the skin and eyes caused by a buildup of bilirubin.
 It’s common in newborns and usually clears up on its own.

 Most cases of acrocyanosis improve within the first few weeks of life, but it can sometimes persist for a few months, especially in colder environments.
+Newborn purple feet usually resolves within a few minutes of warming the baby.
+4

 How to Treat Infant Purple Feet